-Photocopies and printouts cost $.10 each.
-Anything that is photocopied and mailed by the staff costs $1 per page to cover copying and postage costs.
+Photocopies and printouts cost ten cents each.
+Anything that is photocopied and mailed by the staff costs one dollar per page to cover copying and postage costs.

 Do you have genealogical periodicals?

 Yes, we have many genealogical periodicals.
 They are not cataloged.
-Please see the genealogical periodicals list on the Genealogy page.
+A list of titles and issues can be found HERE.

 Do you have genealogy classes?

 We currently offer a free beginner program in March, an intermediate program in June, and an advanced program in September.
 However, individual assistance is available year round.